vrypan/gh-frame/README.md

 ## How it Works

-1. When you push changes to README.md, the action automatically:
+1. When you push changes, the action automatically:
    - Converts your README to a Farcaster-friendly HTML page
    - Adds necessary frame meta tags and handlers
    - Creates/updates the gh-frame branch